Frequently Asked Questions / Pricing

 • Wash by hand: Never put them in the dishwasher, as the high heat and harsh detergents can dull the edge and damage the handle.

 • Dry immediately: After washing, dry the knife thoroughly to prevent rust.
+In our Arizona climate with our water, I really can’t stress this enough!

 • Store properly: Use a knife block, a magnetic strip, or blade guards to prevent the edge from hitting other utensils, which can dull it.